 You will most likely need to stop in one of Istanbul’s Airports before catching an internal flight to Cappadocia from Istanbul.

-Note that Istanbul has 2 major airports, Istanbul Airport and Sabiha Gokcen / SAW Airport and they aren’t that close together (so I wouldn’t recommend flying into one and out of the other unless you give yourself a day in between).
-I flew from London Stansted with Pegasus Airlines who I recommend flying with!
+Note that Istanbul has 2 major airports, Istanbul Airport and Sabiha Gokcen / SAW Airport and they aren’t that close together, therefore, I wouldn’t recommend flying into one and out of the other unless you give yourself a day in between.

 Bus from Istanbul to Cappadocia

 If you’re travelling Turkey on a budget you can look into the Istanbul to Cappadocia bus (although flights can be very cheap, I paid £10.00 once for my flight from Cappadocia to Istanbul!).

 An Istanbul to Cappadocia overnight bus is the best idea to save you time.
 Overnight buses in Turkey are pretty decent and they are a popular way for locals and travellers to travel around Turkey.
 It takes 10-12 hours to get from Istanbul to Cappadocia by bus.